 Along with the industrial revolution came the stripping of the medicinal properties in chocolate. www.gourmethealthychocolates.com

 We already know that cacao beans are expensive.
 They are not called “money on trees” for nothing.
 They require time and effort to grow, harvest, peel, ferment and then make ready for use.
-This long process expresses a certain energy that reveals the VV, intention and agenda of those involved in the process.
+This long process expresses a certain energy that reveals the VV (Vibrational Value), intention and agenda of those involved in the process.

-This is a list of food additives that are being used in many commercial chocolate-like treats, and of which we have had our share by now if we are chocolate lovers.
+This is a list of food additives that are being used by many commercial chocolate brands, and of which we have had our share by now if we are chocolate lovers.
 I include just a few.

 Refined White Sugar

-This is an unnatural, addictive substance produced by refining sugar cane or sugar beets (grown naturally?).
+This is an unnatural, addictive substance produced by refining sugar cane or sugar beets (how was it grown?).
 It is literally a “dead substance.’”
-The human body struggles to handle it.
-This is what Foodmatters.tv (one of the greatest websites to follow if you want the right education) has to say about it, “The damage it does is slow and insidious.
+The human body struggles with it.
+This is what Foodmatters.tv has to say about it, “The damage it does is slow and insidious.
 It takes years before it ruins your pancreas, your adrenal glands, throws your whole endocrine system out of kilter and produces a huge list of damage.”

 It causes diabetes, heart disease, and hypo/hyperglycemia.
 It is so addictive that it has been compared to cocaine.

 This is a food substance that is used in most commercial chocolate-making to produce milk chocolate varieties.
 It blocks our ability to absorb life-saving antioxidants that can be readily available to us if we choose to consume our chocolates clean and raw.
-Taking this into consideration, the powder is made from the milk of cows that are fed genetically modified food.
-Add all the injections that these milk-giving animals receive during their lifetime, imagine (or research) how these animals have been treated while held in captivity, and you will have a good idea of the nutritional and VV of this powder.
+Milk powder is made from the milk of tortured cows that are fed genetically modified food.
+If we add all the injections that these milk-giving animals receive during their lifetime, imagine (or research) how the animals were treated while held in captivity, we will have a good idea of the nutritional and VV of this powder.

 BHA: Butylated Hydroxyanisole